WCBS-TV: WCBS-TV today

 In the February 2011 Nielsen sweeps period, WCBS-TV's 11 p.m. newscast unseated WABC-TV for first place in total households in that timeslot.
-WABC continued to lead in the key demographics at 11 p.m..
-WCBS-TV quickly lost its lead at 11 p.m. after WABC-TV regained its status as #1 at 11 p.m. in the May 2011 sweeps.
-WABC-TV has since kept its #1 status at 11 p.m.
+WABC continued to lead in the key demographics at 11 pm.
+WCBS-TV quickly lost its lead at 11 p.m. after WABC-TV regained its status as No. 1 at 11 p.m. in the May 2011 sweeps.
+WABC-TV has since kept its No. 1 status at 11 pm.
 Recently, WCBS-TV has fallen back to third place due to an increase in ratings at WNBC.

 On March 12 and 13, 2020, WCBS-TV's evening newscasts were produced by Los Angeles sister station KCBS-TV, and its morning newscasts originated from KPIX-TV in San Francisco, after the CBS Broadcast Center was closed for disinfection due to two employees testing positive for COVID-19, with weathercasts being originated from the weather department's mobile broadcast unit.
 Newscasts resumed from the Broadcast Center that weekend; however, on March 18, the Broadcast Center was again shut down and production was transferred back to KCBS-TV.
 On March 20, WCBS-TV began to originate newscasts with their regular talent from the Stamford, Connecticut, studios of YES Network, which were otherwise dark due to the delay of Major League Baseball's upcoming season due to the pandemic, before moving back again to the Broadcast Center, beginning on April 17, with the morning newscast.

+Maurice DuBois was promoted to co-anchor of the CBS Evening News with John Dickerson in January 2025, and subsequently departed WCBS-TV in order to focus on the national broadcast.